Analysis of cereulide in food and baby food

 Cereulide can develop in food when spores from emetic Bacillus cereus strains germinate and multiply.
 This can occur if food or baby food is kept warm for too long, food is left at room temperature for hours, or if baby bottles are repeatedly reheated.
 Rapid cooling or sufficient heating can prevent the spores from germinating.

 Foods rich in starch or protein are particularly affected by contamination with cereulide.
 These include cooked rice, pasta, potato products, dairy products, spice mixtures, and ready-to-eat meals.
+Additionally fruits, vegetables and their products were connected with diseases based on B. cereus toxins (The European Union One Health 2024 Zoonoses Report).

 Challenges associated with cereulide